PeerDB-io/peerdb/README.md

 # connect to peerdb and query away
 psql "port=9900 host=localhost password=peerdb"
 ```

 Follow this 5-minute [Quickstart Guide](https://docs.peerdb.io/quickstart#quickstart) to see PeerDB in action i.e. streaming data in real-time across stores.

 ## Why PeerDB

-Existing ETL/ELT tools primarily focus on supporting a wide range of connectors rather than providing a high quality experience for Postgres.
-This affects customers who run Postgres at the heart of their data-stack, storing at least 10s of GB of data and frequently moving data in and out of Postgres.
-It is common for such users to try existing ETL/ELT tools and fail.
-They spend significant time and resources to build in-house pipelines.
-This is the gap we want to bridge by building an ETL/ELT tool for Postgres, that just works!
+Current data tools prioritize a wide range of connectors, often neglecting to optimize for Postgres users.
+This can be problematic for those storing large amounts of data in Postgres and frequently transferring it.
+As a result, many resort to building custom pipelines when existing tools don't meet their needs.
+We've developed this project to provide a straightforward and reliable solution specifically for Postgres.

-### Postgres-first ETL/ELT
+### Postgres-first Approach

 PeerDB is an ETL/ELT tool built for PostgreSQL.
 We implement multiple Postgres native and infrastructural optimizations to provide a fast, reliable and a feature-rich experience for moving data in/out of PostgreSQL.

 **For performance** -  we can parallelize initial load for a large table, still ensuring consistency.
 Syncing 100s of GB reduces from days to minutes.
 Our architecture is designed for real-time syncs and implements multiple logical replication related optimizations (tuning Postgres configs, parallel reading of slot etc.).
 This enables 10x faster Change Data Capture with data-freshness of a few 10s of seconds even at large throughputs (10k+ tps).

-**For reliability**, we have mechanisms in place for fault tolerance - state management, automatic retries, handling idempotency and consistency and so on (https://blog.peerdb.io/using-temporal-to-scale-data-synchronization-at-peerdb) Configurable batching and parallelism prevent out of memory (OOMs) and crashes.
+**For reliability**, we have mechanisms in place for fault tolerance - state management, automatic retries, handling idempotency and consistency and so on (<https://blog.peerdb.io/using-temporal-to-scale-data-synchronization-at-peerdb>) Configurable batching and parallelism prevent out of memory (OOMs) and crashes.

 **From a feature richness standpoint**, we support efficient syncing of tables with large (TOAST) columns.
 We support multiple streaming modes - Log based (CDC) based, Query based streaming etc. We provide rich data-type mapping and plan to support every possible (incl.
 Custom types) that Postgres supports to the best extent possible on the target data-store.

 #### **Postgres-compatible SQL interface to do ETL**